howtographql/howtographql/content/frontend/vue-apollo/4-routing.md

 <Instruction>

-Create a new file in `src/components` and call it `AppHeader.js`.
+Create a new file in `src/components` and call it `AppHeader.vue`.
 Then paste the following code inside of it:

 ```js(path=".../hackernews-vue-apollo/src/components/AppHeader.vue")
 <template>